peminguyen/Reproduction-Of-Dense-Passage-Retrieval/README.md

 # Experimental Results

+The below statistics are for a DPR model trained for 40 epochs with batch size 32, evaluated on the Wikipedia subset:

 || Top-k = 20 | Top-k = 100 |
 |-----| --- | ----------- |
 |Dev.| 58.86% | 69.67% |